 Students are encouraged to use a backpack or other bag to transport their belongings each day, and to dress appropriately for seasonal weather conditions.
 However, backpacks, string bags, purses, jackets, and coats must be stored in lockers during the school day.

 School begins at 7:50 Monday through Thursday and 9:50 on Friday.
 School dismisses each day at 2:50.
-Students who arrive before the scheduled start time will be asked to wait in the 100 Hallway until the interior lights turn on.
+The building opens 30 minutes before start time each day.
+Students who arrive before the scheduled start time (7:50 or 9:50) will be asked to wait in the 100 Hallway until the interior lights turn on.
 Unless staying for enrichment, additional help, or a school activity, students must leave by 3:00 PM.
-Students who loiter beyond this time will receive a written warning on the first offense.
-Subsequent offenses may result in a citation.

 Bullying and Harassment (JSD Policy AS98)

 Every day, we may interact with people who are not nice in their words, behaviors, and actions.
 These types of people are not pleasant to be around and individuals can make choices to be in places and with people that are positive and uplifting.
 If someone is mean or unpleasant, students can work with friends, teachers, counselors, or administrators to resolve the situation.

 A “mean” person becomes someone who exhibits bullying behaviors when their actions contain the following:

 Actions towards others involving any of these behaviors are not acceptable at school.
 Students can get help to resolve bullying problems from any adult in the school, including hall monitors, teachers, counselors, and administrators.

 Cyber-bullying / Texting / Social Media

 When a behavior containing those behaviors mentioned above happens over the phone, computer, in text or instant message, or on social media or other types of electronic messaging, it’s still bullying!
 These types of cyber-bullying will be investigated and may be turned over to local law enforcement.